 The latest statement from British Orienteering can be found below.

 British Orienteering has a wide range of free orienteering activities which are fun and easy to do around your home and garden.
-See below for our top suggestions including VE day special resources.
+See below for our top suggestions and resources.

 Have a look at some advice on how to use downloadable software called OCAD to Map your Home.
 For a home map, we simply recommend using a green triangle as the start symbol and red circles numbered for the markers.